Toloka/docs/en/guide/tutorials/audio-classification.md

 1. {% include [toloka-requester-source-audience-settings](../_includes/toloka-requester-source/id-toloka-requester-source/audience-settings.md) %}

-    1. Clear {% if locale == "en-com" %}**My tasks may contain shocking or pornographic content**{% endif %} if your project has none of those.
+    1. Clear **My tasks may contain shocking or pornographic content** if your project has none of those.

-    1. To select Tolokers based on their location, age, gender, and other parameters, click the {% if locale == "en-com" %}**Add filter**{% endif %} button.
+    1. To select Tolokers based on their location, age, gender, and other parameters, click the **Add filter** button.

-        If you need Tolokers who understand the speech in your audio recordings, use the {% if locale == "en-com" %}**Languages**{% endif %} filter.
+        If you need Tolokers who understand the speech in your audio recordings, use the **Languages** filter.

         [![Create a pool.
 Languages filter](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/audio-classification/audio-classification-language-filter.png =700x)](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/audio-classification/audio-classification-language-filter.png)

-    1. Use the {% if locale == "en-com" %}**Speed/quality balance**{% endif %} slider to change the number of Tolokers who can see your tasks.
+    1. Use the **Speed/quality balance** slider to change the number of Tolokers who can see your tasks.
 Move the slider to the right to exclude Tolokers with lower ratings from participating in your project.

         {% include [tutorials-speed-filter-image](../_includes/tutorials/speed-filter-image.md) %}

 1. {% include [tutorials-quality-control](../_includes/tutorials/quality-control.md) %}

-    1. To filter out Tolokers who complete tasks too fast, edit the pre-configured {% if locale == "en-com" %}**Fast responses**{% endif %} rule.
+    1. To filter out Tolokers who complete tasks too fast, edit the pre-configured **Fast responses** rule.
 Specify the following values:

         [![Create a pool.
 Fast responses](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/audio-classification/audio-classification-fast-responses.png =700x)](https://yastatic.net/s3/doc-binary/src/support/toloka/en/guide/tutorials/audio-classification/audio-classification-fast-responses.png)